Incident DetailsCause of Death:

 Sheriff Charles Oglesby was shot and killed while attempting to arrest three men stealing a ride on a Pennsylvania Railroad freight train.

 He had been requested to assist the engineer in removing three hobos from the train who were ordered off during a stop in Star City but refused.
 Sheriff Oglesby was unaware the three men were not hobos, but actually a gang of safe-crackers who had recently burglarized the Marsh Bros. store in Burnettsville in White County.

-Sheriff Oglesby was taken to his home where he died several hours later in the company of his family.
+Sheriff Oglesby was taken to his home where he died an hour later in the company of his family.
 A posse was quickly deputized and set out after the bandits.
 Two suspects were found wounded in a cornfield just north of Winamac and surrendered without incident.
 The third suspect was captured along the tracks north of Winamac.

-The suspect who killed Sheriff Oglesby later died of his wounds.
-One of the other suspects was convicted of second-degree murder and sentenced to life in prison.
+The 35-year-old suspect who killed Sheriff Oglesby died of his wounds three days later.
+The 21-year-old wounded suspect was convicted of second-degree murder and sentenced to life in prison.
 Both suspects were convicted of the store burglary and sentenced to 10 to 20 years in prison.

-Sheriff Oglesby was in his second term and survived by his wife, three children, parents and two sisters.
+Sheriff Oglesby was in his second term and survived by his wife, 9-year-old daughter, 7-month and 5-year-old sons, parents and two sisters.